SAP-archive/btp-extend-workflow-cai-msteams/Part2-APIManagement/README.md

 ![SFSF](./images/apimng017.png)

 1.8 Find the service instance of the Process Integration Runtime (it-rt) and open the default service key.
-Click on "View" from **Actions**
+Click on "View" from **Actions**.
+If there is no service key yet, create a new service key by clicking **Create** and naming the new service key e.g. **defaultKey**

 ![SFSF](./images/apimng018.png)

+If there is no instance of the Process Integration Runtime yet, you probably did not use the Booster for setting up your SAP Integration Suite tenant.
+Please check the following Tutorial [(click here)](https://developers.sap.com/tutorials/cp-starter-isuite-onboard-subscribe.html) or SAP Help [(click here)](https://help.sap.com/viewer/368c481cd6954bdfa5d0435479fd4eaf/Cloud/en-US/302b47b11e1749c3aa9478f4123fc216.html) to learn how to setup this type of required service instance.

 1.9 Note down the **clientid**, **clientsecret**, **url** and **tokenurl** which is required for the next step